knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - [an-engineer-since-2019](#an-engineer-since-2019)
 ## an-engineer-since-2019
 - attempting to being like one, thinking like one,
-    - what good i am if dont talk about processing MBs to GBs in  Ghz, in a operating system process, probably due to an event trigger to http-request thread having feteched  a gb of data from a storage like database/s3
+    - what good i am if dont talk about processing MBs to GBs in  Ghz, in a operating system process, probably due to an event trigger to http-request thread having fetched  a gb of data from a storage like database/s3
     - with some just basic arithmetic its possible to process the data once in-memory RAM either through mutation of heap or immutable functional programming with streams library in java having some good grip on the way JVM works.
     - its quite possible to build a theory on approximate time usually in seconds to process the amount of data(MBs to GBs)
         - on a side note for big-data technologies Apache-Spark excites me or promises me to process memory on more than 1 node in memory
         - in near future, getting a good grip on this might make me a good developer to build data-pipelines for big-data, machine-learning data space
-    - frankly i wasnt  smart enough to understand in my (4 year engineering  + 13 years software development) that makes 17 years, may be i wasn't smart enough
+    - from a perspective of an engineer frankly i wasn't  smart enough to understand in my (4 year engineering  + 13 years software development) that makes 17 years
         - on a side note later to come back again
         -  I had 1 good mentor who gave me some basic understanding in my 2 years of my career at first company
         - i think first company experience will shape you a lot, atleast it made a good developer though not engineer
         - his first teaching
-            - you imagine the problem wholistically to which you are coding , dont run trial and error to see the output when you are convinced that 90% you are done, execute it, with 10% change or correction you should be able to generate the desired output solving the probelem. i took this concept so far that i am notorious not to run my code till i am convince even for days to week based on the complexity of week, and still generate the desired output. most of the time i dont test my code, i ask  testers/qa to run all comibnations, give them my own context and scenarios so that i can pick next complex stuff to solve.
+            - you imagine the problem wholistically to which you are coding , dont run trial and error to see the output when you are convinced that 90% you are done, execute it, with 10% change or correction you should be able to generate the desired output solving the probelem. i took this concept so far that i am notorious not to run my code till i am convince even for days to week based on the complexity of work, and still generate the desired output. most of the time i dont test my code, i ask  testers/qa to run all comibnations, give them my own context and scenarios so that i can pick next complex stuff to solve.
-        - its my first mentor whom I should give alot  of credit for shaping me up
+        - its my first mentor whom I should give a lot  of credit for shaping me up
     - trust me, i understood all the above,  after 13 years of software development and as i came across these technologies
     - many thanks goes to parallel developments when i got introduced to concepts since 2018 on below
         - cloud computing
-        - dev-ops culture now its dev-sec-ops (largely due AI penetration)
+        - dev-ops culture now its dev-sec-ops (largely due to AI penetration)
             - on a side note since nov 2022 chatgpt boom its  ML-ops, LLM-ops
         - microservices
         - cicd pipeline